The best weapon against the evil of our human nature is to develop the mind of Christ within us to displace our carnal nature.

 Scripture speaks of helping an enemy and "heaping burning coals of fire on his head."
 This seems to imply revenge, yet the Hebrew idiom indicates otherwise.

 Our society is becoming increasingly violent.
-John Ritenbaugh shows how the sixth commandment covers crime, capital punishment, murder, hatred, revenge and war.
+The sixth of the Ten Commandments covers crime, capital punishment, murder, hatred, revenge and war.

-The Protestant world presents grace as "free."
-John Ritenbaugh shows that God expects a great deal of effort from us once we receive it.
+Protestantism unthinkingly presents grace as "free."
+However, Scripture shows that God expects a great deal of effort from us once we receive it—it is costly.

 We do not think much of crowns these days, but one awaits us if we continue in the faith!
 Martin Collins researches the kind of crown we will receive when we enter God's Kingdom.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.